The Bill Poster: Plot

-Krazy, as the title implies, is a bill poster who places paper signs on walls or wire posts in the city.
+Krazy, as the title implies, is a bill poster that places paper signs on walls or wire posts in the city.
 The signs he put on either promote shows or advise commuters not to do stuff that are banned in some places.
 He moves from one location to another in his horse-drawn carriage.

 When he is finished for the day, Krazy pays a visit to his spaniel girlfriend at her house.
 While they are busy chatting, a kitten from next door comes outside to play.
 Seeing Krazy's horse on the street, the little cat comes to have a ride on it.
 The kitten sits aboard but the horse is dozing and refuses to move.
 The kitten then conjures a jar containing a bee which the tiny cat places at the horse's rear.
 The horse gets stung and finally runs, leaving behind its carriage.
 The spaniel, who is still chatting with Krazy, sees what happened and frantically informs her boyfriend.

 Krazy dashes around, chasing his horse which is being ridden away by the kitten.
 The horse runs all over the city, bashing every object and bystander in its path.
-Krazy eventually catches the reins.
-But by the time he does, the horse crashes into a pile of logs.
+Krazy eventually catches the reins, but by the time he does, the horse crashes into a pile of logs.
 Krazy and the horse are dazed but the kitten is elated and obliged to have another wild ride.